 Spokane River between Coeur d'Alene Lake and the Post Falls Bridge

-The following information is concerning water levels between Coeur d'Alene Lake and the Post Falls Bridge.
-The present water level at the bridge is 2127.2, which is about 6 inches below normal summer level.
-We expect the water level at the bridge to slowly recede over the next month.
+The following information is concerning water levels between Coeur d'Alene Lake and the Post Falls bridge.
+The present water level at the bridge is 2125.39.
+We expect the elevation of the river above the dam to continue to decrease over the next few weeks.

 Spokane River below Post Falls

-The flow in the Spokane River below Post Falls this morning is 1100 cfs.
-The flow in the Spokane River at Spokane this morning is 1350 cfs.
-We expect flows at Post Falls to stay about the same over the next week.
+The flow in the Spokane River below Post Falls today is about 4330 cfs.
+The flow in the Spokane River at Spokane today is 4320 cfs.
+We expect the flow in the Spokane river below Post Falls to stay about the same over the rest of the week.